icebarf/perfmode/README.md

 $ perfmode --help
 ```

+> Please do note that this program relies on the files present in
+ `/sys/devices/platform/` and assumes if they exist, then the kernel driver
+ is also loaded.
+Earlier the program relied on lsmod output but that was not
+ feasible where the module(s) were built into the kernel.

 ### GUI -- Warning!
 Deprecated in release 3.1.1

 GUI has been removed from the current release in favor of the upcoming GUI!